- Psoriasis is an autoimmune condition in which your body produces skin cells too quickly, causing red, itchy, scaly skin.

 - Although the cause isn’t fully known, there are several risk factors and triggers.

 Psoriasis is an autoimmune condition characterized by inflamed and scaly skin.
-Your body creates new skin cells in about a month, but people with psoriasis grow new skin cells in a few days.
-Your immune system is overactive and your body can’t shed skin cells faster than it produces them, causing skin cells to pile up and creating red, itchy, and scaly skin.
+Your body typically creates new skin cells in about a month, but people with psoriasis grow new skin cells in a few days.
+If you have psoriasis, your immune system is overactive and your body can’t shed skin cells faster than it produces them, causing skin cells to pile up and creating red, itchy, and scaly skin.

 Psoriasis often appears as itchy, red patches of skin covered with silvery scales, but other symptoms include: